First Time Here?

 I would suggest that ‘Nothing’ is the absense of ‘something familiar’.
 Even total darkness and complete silence can really be something at the end of a hard day.
 As I clumsily tried to suggest earlier; I think ‘nothing’ is relative and therefore, as you say, different for everyone.
 I’m not sure how this thread will end, or even if it can but one thing’s for sure; ‘Nothing’!!

-In response to thoughtless’s comment: my head hurts.
+In response to thoughtless’s comment:

-In response to kev’s comment: My head hurts.
+In response to kev’s comment:

 Anything can last if you want it to…ones imagination can keep it going.
 But, what is last? how long are we talking here?
 Not sure I want things to last.